Director of Baseball and Head Coach – Bucks AA – Garrett Schultz

 Following his career with the Bucks, Coach Potkay moved on to the University of Oregon where he was a member of the Ducks first baseball team in 27 years.
 He spent two seasons with the Ducks before transferring to Western Nevada College where he helped the Wildcats post a 45-15 record in 2011.
 From 2012 to 2013 he played at Tulane University, appearing in 104 games as a first baseman and clean up hitter.
 He graduated from Tulane in 2013 with a degree in History.

-Coach Schultz on Potkay “I couldn’t be more excited to get Potkay on our staff and working with the boys.
+Coach Schultz on Potkay “I couldn’t be more excited to have Potkay on our staff again and working with the boys.
 He has a deep understanding of hitting, and has competed and won at every level of baseball he’s been at.
 Additionally, he is a great example of what you can accomplish as a Buck and beyond, through hard work and dedication.”

 Coach Potkay currently lives in Bozeman and works at Simkins-Hallin.